rriegel/rriegel/README.md

 I am currently seeking a new role to leverage my skills and make an impact within a company!

-## My latest projects
+## 📁📂 My latest projects

-- developing an application to visualize COVID-19 data using React, Node, HTML/CSS and Chart.js
+- developing an app to visualize COVID-19 data using React, Node, HTML/CSS and Chart.js
+- building the UI of Reactive Audio - a music sequencer app
 - practicing leetcode-style data structures and algorithms
-- contributing to cool open source projects
+- contributing to open source

 ## 💻 My tech stack